Seriously McDonalds: Prior to viral status

-The picture had existed for three years on 4chan, and McDonald's had been aware of the image for around a year.
+McDonald's had been aware of the image for around a year.
 The McDonald's social media team were not concerned about the photograph, assigning it a low "impact level", as it made claims that the team thought were too outrageous to be believed.

 Lauri Apple, writing for gossip website Gawker, reported, attributing the claim to "various sources on the Twitter", that the image was a meme that first surfaced on 4chan some time before it went viral.
 Apple also linked to a post showing the picture on McServed.com, a blog which mocks both McDonald's and its customers, dated 17 June 2010.

 Viral

-It surfaced in June 2011, having been picked up by influential Twitter users, and went viral.
-The photograph was spread around the Internet by email and on social networking sites, especially Twitter, under the title "Seriously McDonalds".
+In June 2011, the image was picked up by influential Twitter users, with the phrase "Seriously McDonalds" trending on Twitter.
 The title is meant as an expression of incredulity at the restaurant chain.
 Kate Linendoll, technology expert for The Early Show, hypothesised that the picture spread from the blog to Twitter, and that Twitter's "immediacy" allowed the image to go viral "so fast it got out of control".

 Response from McDonald's

 McDonald's responded to the hoax on 11 June by tweeting "That pic is a senseless & ignorant hoax.
 McD's values ALL our customers.
 Diversity runs deep in our culture on both sides of the counter."
 Despite McDonald's denial, the speed at which the picture spread was increased.
 McDonald's reiterated their earlier message, tweeting "That Seriously McDonalds picture is a hoax".
 The photograph became the most highly trending topic over the weekend of the 11–12 June, being spread under the hashtags "#SeriouslyMcDonalds" and "#seriouslymcdonalds".
 The tag was reportedly used some 20 times per-second over the course of the weekend.
 The picture was eventually removed from Twitpic, and the speed at which it was spreading declined.

 Little damage was done by the hoax, which, in addition to McDonald's response, was revealed through Twitter users' own investigations.
-The image is no longer well known or remembered, due, according to public relations professional Ann Marie van den Hurk, to McDonald's effective response to the image.
+The image is no longer well known or remembered, due to, according to public relations professional Ann Marie van den Hurk, McDonald's effective response to the image.